-He’s an western Sydney storyteller with Sri Lankan heritage and Tamil ancestry.
+Shakthi is a western Sydney storyteller with Sri Lankan heritage and Tamil ancestry.

 He’s a writer, director and producer of film and theatre, as well as a composer and performer of original music.

-Other works include feature film Riz (Sydney Film Festival 2015, Carriageworks 2013), site-specific audiovisual experience The Other Journey (Parramasala 2011, Ten Days on the Island 2013), dance/documentary work Zameen (Floating Land Festival, Parramasala and Attakalari Bienniale, 2013) and hybrid theatre/dance work The Migrant Project (Performance Space 2005, Street Theatre and Seymour Centre 2006, Hyde Park Barracks Museum 2007).
+As a co-writer, director and producer, Shakthi’s most recent screen project, Laka, is a multi-platform 45 minute film, audiovisual installation and VR project that travelled to contemporary arts centres and festivals around the world.
+Other works include 75 minute film Riz (Sydney Film Festival 2015, Carriageworks 2013), site-specific audiovisual experience The Other Journey (Parramasala 2011, Ten Days on the Island 2013), dance/documentary work Zameen (Floating Land Festival, Parramasala and Attakalari Bienniale, 2013) and hybrid theatre/dance work The Migrant Project (Performance Space 2005, Street Theatre and Seymour Centre 2006, Hyde Park Barracks Museum 2007).